 Unless you are a reputable handbag reseller or consignor you are going to have to prove the authenticity of your bag which means you will need to have kept all your paperwork and receipts intact to be able to vouch for the authenticity of your bag.

-- They can be great wardrobe investments meant to last you a long time and look beautiful along the way because of their quality - financial investments?
+- They can be great wardrobe investments meant to last you a long time and look beautiful along the way because of their quality.
+Financial investments?
 Not so much.

-- Purchasing luxury should be based on your disposable income after your expenses and savings goals are met.
+- Purchasing luxury bags should be based on your disposable income after your expenses and savings goals are met.
 If you have debt, it's a better idea to forgo the handbag, get rid of your debt and plan for a luxury handbag later when you can truly afford one.

 A better alternative to investing in handbags?
 Put your money to work for you by diversifying into various financial investments.
 Focus on building real wealth first and then you can buy all the handbags you want and enjoy them the way you want to without having to think of them as financial investments because they are really not.